-~~7.39~~7.63 Article 38 is identical to General Model Provision 32, except for minor modifications to update the terminology.
-It Article 38 is a provision relating to, or to matters ancillary to, the authorised development within section 120(3) and is a matter specifically identified in paragraph 14 of Schedule 5 to the 2008 Act, which states that a DCO can provide for the removal, disposal and re-siting of apparatus.
-Precedent for this article can be found in other granted DCOs, such as in article 36 of the Hinkley Point C (Nuclear Generating Station) Order 2013, and article 32 of the Silvertown Tunnel Order 2018.
+~~7.39~~^{7.61} Article 38 Article 38 is identical to General Model Provision 32, except for minor modifications to update the terminology.
+It is a provision relating to, or to matters ancillary to, the authorised development within section 120(3) and is a matter specifically identified in paragraph 14 of Schedule 5 to the 2008 Act, which states that a DCO can provide for the removal, disposal and re-siting of apparatus.
+Precedent for the use of this article model provision can be found in other granted DCOs, such as in article 36~~34~~ of the [Hinkley Point C \(Nuclear Generating Station\) M20 Junction 10a Development Consent Order 2013, and 2017](#), article 32 of the [Silvertown Tunnel Order 2018](#), and article 29 of the [Wrexham Gas Fired Generating Station Order 2017](#)

-~~7.40~~7.64 Article 38 protects the powers and rights of any statutory undertaker whose apparatus is located under, in, on, along or across any street which is stopped up under article 14 (p~~ermanent~~ stopping up of streets and extinguishment of private means of access).
-It also provides that, upon Horizon's reasonable request, the statutory undertaker must remove or alter the position of existing apparatus or provide other apparatus in substitution.
+~~7.40~~^{7.62} Article 38 protects the powers and rights of any statutory undertaker whose apparatus is located under, in, on, along or across any street which is stopped up under article 14 (Permanent permanent stopping up of streets and extinguishment of private means of access).
+It also provides that, upon the undertaker's reasonable request, the statutory undertaker must remove or alter the position of existing apparatus or provide other apparatus in substitution.

-~~7.41~~7.65 Where a statutory undertaker relocates, removes or substitutes its apparatus in response to a request from Horizon, Horizon must reimburse the statutory undertaker's reasonable costs of doing so (except that Horizon is not required to reimburse the statutory undertaker where the cost of providing apparatus of a better type, larger dimensions or capacity (unless it agrees to) or where the works constitute a major highway, bridge or transport work).
-The A definition of "apparatus" ~~in paragraph (8) of the model provision~~ has not been included ~~within~~in this article 38 as this is already defined in article 2 of the Order.
+~~7.41~~^{7.63} Where a statutory undertaker relocates, removes or substitutes its apparatus in response to a request from the undertaker, the undertaker must reimburse the statutory undertaker's reasonable costs of doing so (except that the undertaker is not required to reimburse the statutory undertaker where the cost of providing apparatus of a better type, larger dimensions or capacity (unless it agrees to) or where the works constitute a major highway, bridge or transport work). ~~A~~The definition of "apparatus" in paragraph (8) of the model provision has not been included in this article as this is already defined in article 2 of the Order.